-Unlike Virtual Machines (VMs), which abstract host system resources at the hardware level, Docker does so at the operating system (OS) level.
-By virtualizing at this level, container instances are more lightweight and faster than VMs.
+Unlike virtual machines (VMs), which abstract host system resources at the hardware level, Docker does so at the operating system (OS) level.
+By virtualising at this level, container instances are more lightweight and faster than VMs.

 Because Docker is lightweight and fast, more workloads can be run on the same host system than can be run with hypervisor-based VMs.
-It is well suited for both high density environments and for small and medium deployments where you need to do more with fewer resources.
+It is well suited for high density environments as well as for small and medium deployments where you need to do more with fewer resources.

 Docker’s container-based platform allows workloads to be highly portable.
-Docker containers can run on a developer’s local device, on physical on-premises or colocated data center hardware, on VM instances, on a public cloud platform, or in a hybrid environment.
+Docker containers can run on a developer’s local device, on physical on-premises or co-located data centre hardware, on VM instances, on a public cloud platform or in a hybrid environment.
 This portability also makes it easy to manage workloads dynamically, scaling up or tearing down applications and services as business needs dictate, in near real time.

 How is Docker deployed and orchestrated?